ralfspoeth/json/README.md

 by commas and a white space but in a single line.

-The usage is similar to that of the `JsonReader` with the exception that it uses a single factory method only currently:
+The usage is similar to that of the `JsonReader` with the exception that it uses a single factory method currently but not constructor:

     Element object = ...
     Writer w = ...